-Just peel, core and slice your apples and arrange them on the trays of your dehydrator.
+Just peel, core, and slice your apples and arrange them on the trays of your dehydrator.

 Solution No.2.
-Amish inspired Apple Butter.
+Amish-inspired Apple Butter.

-- 1 teaspoon cinnamon
+- One teaspoon cinnamon

-- ½ teaspoon cloves
+- Half a teaspoon of cloves

-- ½ teaspoon nutmeg
+- Half a teaspoon of nutmeg

-- 1 cup honey
+- One cup honey

 - Prepare your 250 ml jars and lids by sterilising them in boiling water for ten minutes.
-The sterilisation step can be skipped and you can use washed, rinsed, hot jars if you are processing for 10 minutes or more in the boiling water bath at the end of the recipe.
+The sterilisation step can be skipped, and you can use washed, rinsed, hot jars if you are processing for 10 minutes or more in the boiling water bath at the end of the recipe.

-- Wash your apples, core and quarter them but do not peel them.
+- Wash your apples, core, and quarter them but do not peel them.
 This adds valuable fibre to your applesauce.